Estimating diagnostic classification models

 .
 The cmdstanr

-package works by using a local installation of Stan to estimate the
+package works by using a local installation of Stan to estimate

-backend has been chosen, we can supply additional arguments to those
+a backend has been chosen, we can supply additional arguments to those

 warm-up iterations per chain, 500 post-warm-up iterations per chain, and